The Best Restaurants in London 2026

 On the Strand, Ikoyi holds two Michelin stars for Jeremy Chan's singular, spice-led tasting menu - a cuisine of its own, loosely rooted in West African flavour and sub-Saharan spice but answerable to no tradition but its own.
 The plantain and smoked jollof rice have become modern classics.
 For adventurous diners, this is the most original fine-dining room in the city.

-Zuma has been Knightsbridge's benchmark izakaya since 2002, and Rainer Becker's contemporary Japanese robata cooking still sets the standard the rest of the scene chases.
+Zuma has been Knightsbridge's benchmark izakaya since 2002, and Rainer Becker's contemporary Japanese robata cooking still leads the rest of the scene chases.
 The room hums, the sake list is deep, and the miso-marinated black cod and rock-shrimp tempura remain non-negotiable orders.
 It is the rare heavyweight that delivers on the plate as convincingly as on the buzz.

 Sushisamba London puts Nikkei cuisine - the Japanese-Brazilian-Peruvian mash-up - thirty-eight floors above the City, on the highest terraces in Europe.
 The views are the headline, but the sushi, the anticucho skewers, and the tiradito hold their own.
 It is the definitive special-occasion room for a group that wants the skyline and the scene in one booking.